MikelTopKek/topnews/README.md

 > docker system prune --all
 #### If you have conflicts with postgres on your ubuntu you can stop it
 > sudo systemctl stop postgresql
+#### If you have problems with db while testing add recursive read/write permissions to backend/data/ directory